 Job Outlook for Gas Plant Operators

-There were about 17,300 jobs for Gas Plant Operator in 2016 (in the United States).
+In the United States, there were 17,300 jobs for Gas Plant Operator in 2016.
 There is little to no growth in job opportunities for Gas Plant Operator.
 There will be an estimated 1,700 positions for Gas Plant Operator per year.

 The states with the most job growth for Gas Plant Operator are Washington, Wyoming, and North Dakota.
 Watch out if you plan on working in Delaware, Wisconsin, or Kentucky.
 These states have the worst job growth for this type of profession.